RaitaroH/Import-All-Deepdark/README.md

 # Import-All-Deepdark
-Import all my deepdark themes all at once from github.
+Install my deepdark themes all at once from github.

 [The code](https://raw.githubusercontent.com/RaitaroH/Import-All-Deepdark/master/ImportDeepDark.css) on github.
 Simply create a new style with that code and nothing else.